seharsyed/CSPID_MP/README.md

   3) ./cspid matrixA.mtx
           (Here the matrix instance is matrixA.mtx)
   4) Enter the no of restart
-            'type' 10
+            type an no
- 5) Enter the no of restart
+ 5) Enter the no of RHS for B
-          'type' 10
+          type any no